adammichaelwood/adammichaelwood.github.io/_posts/2011-06-01-on-trochees.md

 layout: poem
 title: On Trochees
 author: Adam Michael Wood
-description: Why do all these trochee poems <br/>feel so primal, taste like rhythm? <br/>Why the writer's forward motion <br/>to the meter, just as given?
+description: "Why do all these trochee poems <br/>feel so primal, taste like rhythm? <br/>Why the writer's forward motion <br/>to the meter, just as given?"
 ---

 Why do all these trochee poems
 feel so primal, taste like rhythm?
 Why the writer's forward motion